-In this week’s podcast we chat with Vince Murone, Chemist & Director of Australian Cannabis Laboratories about Cannabis Testing, Consistency of products, TGA testing, black market testing, minor cannabinoids, and terpenes.
+During this podcast we had an opportunity to chat with Vince Murone, Chemist & Director of Australian Cannabis Laboratories about Cannabis Testing, Consistency of products, TGA testing, black market testing, minor cannabinoids, and terpenes.

 0:58 – Vince Murone has been working in the background of the cannabis industry by providing testing facility and knowledge for the industry.
 He believes that through his laboratory, he has helped the industry understand the quality of cannabis.